microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/targetdevicegroup.md

 Namespace: microsoft.graph

-This configuration represents the targetDeviceGroup for the remoteDesktopSecurityConfiguration object on the servicePrincipal.
-This configuration enables SSO using the RDS Entra ID authentication protocol when a user authenticates over RDP to a Microsoft Entra joined or Microsoft Entra hybrid joined devices that are member of the targetDeviceGroup.
+Represents the group of devices configured for the remoteDesktopSecurityConfiguration object on the servicePrincipal.
+This configuration enables SSO using the Microsoft Entra ID [Remote Desktop Services (RDS) authentication protocol](/openspecs/windows_protocols/ms-rdpbcgr/dc43f040-d75d-49a9-90c6-0c9999281136), when Microsoft Entra ID authenticates a user to a [joined](/azure/active-directory/devices/concept-directory-join) or [hybrid joined](/azure/active-directory/devices/concept-hybrid-join) device that is a member of the targetDeviceGroup.

 Inherits from [entity](../resources/entity.md).